SorensenUCSC/CSE113-2021/overview.md

 ## Necessary Background

-The listed prerequisite classes are CSE 12 (systems), CSE 101 (data-structures and algorithms), and CSE 120 (architecture).
-You will need a strong foundation in all of those topics to succeed in this class.
-In particular: parallel programming is most efficiently executed on parallel hardware: Thus, you will need to understand the fundamentals models of the underlying architectures.
-Similarly, parallel cooperative is often achieved through parallel data-structures, which have similar specifications and implementations to their sequential counterparts.
-We will discussing many aspects of the hardware/software interface, as such, you will need experience in a low-level programming lanaguage like C.
+The listed prerequisite classes are CSE 12 (systems), CSE 101 (data-structures and algorithms), and recommended CSE 120 (architecture).
+You will need some foundation in all of those topics to succeed in this class.
+In particular: parallel cooperative is often achieved through parallel data-structures, which have similar specifications and implementations to their sequential counterparts.
+We will discussing many aspects of the hardware/software interface, as such, you will need experience in a low-level programming lanaguage like C. Parallel programming is most efficiently executed on parallel hardware: Thus, you will need to understand shared resources (e.g. the memory hierarchy) of the underlying architectures.

 Because this is an upper division class, I do expect a general CS foundation.
 For the homeworks, I will assume that you are:

 - comfortable using a linux command-line
 - programming in a high-level language (e.g. Python)
 - programming in a low-level language (e.g. C)
-- a high-level understanding of parallel programming and computer architecture
+- a high-level understanding of computer architecture

 ## Class Modules